louislam/dockge/README.md

 #### "Dockge"?

 "Dockge" is a coinage word which is created by myself.
-I hope it sounds like `Dodge`.
+I originally hoped it sounds like `Dodge`, but apparently many people called it `Dockage`, it is also acceptable.

 The naming idea came from Twitch emotes like `sadge`, `bedge` or `wokege`.
 They all end in `-ge`.